spaskalev/libpvl/README.md

 ### After making changes

 Call pvl_mark(struct pvl\*, char*, size_t) to inform libpvl of a span of memory that has been changed.
-This has to happen in a transaction started by pvl_begin(...).
-You can call pvl_mark(...) multiple times in a single transaction.
+This has to happen in a transaction started by pvl_begin.
+You can call pvl_mark multiple times in a single transaction.

-The span location has to fall in the memory span that the pvl_t\* instance has been configured to manage upon calling pvl_init(...)
+The span location has to fall in the memory span that the struct pvl\* instance has been configured to manage upon calling pvl_init.

 ### Confirming changes